C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 crap> |

-As future development progresses in crap
+As future development progresses in crap code, rest assured that

-will always remain 100% crap
+crap will always remain 100% crap.

 Generated C source files are included, so thankfully there is no

-prerequisite for crap
+prerequisite for crap to compile crap.

 Build steps: